Citi Personal Wealth Management

 As you tackle the financial issues that come with marriage, here are some initial steps you may want to take.

 The above content is for informational purposes only and contains a summary of the topic and is not intended to be a comprehensive discussion, including any legal or tax ramifications of the strategies or concepts described herein.
-These strategies are not guaranteed to succeed or indicate future performance, and they do not necessarily represent the experience of other clients.

 This material is derived from sources believed to be reliable, but accuracy and completeness are not guaranteed.